WRITS OF GARNISHMENT

 More deadlines loom under Florida Statute §77 than just the initial notice to the debtor, including notice to the debtor after the garnishee files an answer to the writ of garnishment, and deadlines to file a rebuttal when a debtor files a claim of exemption.
 These deadlines are buried in the statute and must be fully complied with to avoid the writ of garnishment being dissolved.

 DEBT COLLECTIONS ATTORNEY

-At the Law Offices of Paul A. Humbert, P.L., our debt collection attorneys well versed in the use of garnishments as potential collection tools and can be a valuable resource for the inexperienced collections attorney or pro se creditor.
+At the Law Offices of Paul A. Humbert, P.L., we are very experienced in the use of garnishments as potent collections tools and can be a valuable resource for the inexperienced collections attorney or pro se creditor.
 Please contact our office today for more information on writs of garnishment and the pursuance of cases regarding garnished wages or other assets.